FFMG/myoddweb.piger/readme.md

 	  end

 	  am_say( "Searching Google for: " .. prettyQuery, 400, 10 );
-	  am_execute( browser, "http://www.google.com/search?hl=en&q=" .. query );
+	  am_execute( browser, "http://www.google.com/search?hl=en&q=" .. query, false );
 	end

 ## Batch files

-Windows batch files are just executed, they have no access to any of the plugins funtions.
+Windows batch files are just executed, they have no access to any of the plugins functions.

 Any arguments given are simply passed.